 2. Foreign Housing Allowance

 Eligible housing expenses such as rent, utilities, insurance, rental of furniture, repairs, and parking (unless considered lavish or extravagant) are deductible up to 30% of the federal earned income exclusion, or FEIE, which is $97,600 (30% of which is $29,280).
 Fortunately, the law recognizes that some locations are more expensive than anticipated by the standard housing deduction.
-As a consequence, the IRS provides a higher deduction for certain high-cost areas detailed in IRS Notice 2013-31.
-Hong Kong, for example, allows a maximum deduction for 2013 of $114,300.
+As a consequence, the IRS provides a higher deduction for certain high-cost areas.
+Hong Kong, for example, was allowed a maximum deduction for 2013 of $114,300.

 If housing is provided by your employer during an overseas assignment, it may be tax-free if it meets all of the following requirements: